GIS MONITOR, November 15, 2001

 back-end; the integration of their platform to the infrastructure -

-whether it’s the Internet or intranet or phone company environment, all of
+whether it’s the Internet or intranet or phone company environment,

 which should include billing and provisioning.
 Ideally, a platform